EMDG Program | Open dates, eligibility and how to apply

 Important notes regarding applications for the EMDG:

-• The definition of Strategic Shift was changed for Round 3.
+• The definition of Strategic Shift was changed in Round 3.
 Learn more here.

 • Grant recipients must spend at least an equal amount of their own money on eligible expenses